connorjclark/hoten.cc/_posts/porting-zelda-classic.md

 </div>

 I hope my efforts result in Zelda Classic reaching a larger audience.
 It's been challenging work, far outside my comfort zone of web development, and I've learned a lot about WebAssembly, CMake and multithreading.
-Along the way, I discovered bugs across multiple projects and did due diligence in fixing (or just reporting) them when I could, and even proposed a <a href="#improving-thread-debugging">change to the HTML spec</a>.
+Along the way, I discovered bugs across multiple projects and did due diligence in fixing (or just reporting) them when I could, and even proposed a <a href="https://github.com/whatwg/html/issues/7838" target="_blank">change to the HTML spec</a>.

+# Porting Zelda Classic to the Web

 The rest of this article is an overview of the technical process of porting Zelda Classic to the web.

 > If you're interested in the minutia, I've made [my daily notes](https://docs.google.com/document/d/1tOI1k9nSWDxmHXoW-yy4fk3_7AbS6vCk3UUG2iCwS_g) available.
 This was the first time I kept notes like this, and I found the process improved my working memory significantly... and it definitely helped me write this article.

+## Getting it working

-# Emscripten
+### Emscripten

 [Emscripten](https://emscripten.org/) is a compiler toolchain for building C/C++ to WebAssembly.
 The very TL;DR of how it works is that it uses `clang` to transform the resultant LLVM bytecode to Wasm.
 It's not enough to just compile code to Wasm–Emscripten also provides Unix runtime capabilities by implementing them with JavaScript/Web APIs (ex: implementations for most syscalls; an in-memory or IndexedDB-backed filesystem; pthreads support via Web Workers).
 Because many C/C++ projects are built with Make and CMake, Emscripten also provides tooling for interoping with those tools: `emmake` and `emcmake`.
 For the most part, if a C/C++ program is portable, it can be built with Emscripten and run in a browser, although you'll like have to make changes to [accommodate the browser main loop](https://emscripten.org/docs/porting/emscripten-runtime-environment.html#emscripten-runtime-environment).

 > If you are developing a Wasm application, the Chrome DevTools DWARF extension is essential.
 See [this article](https://developer.chrome.com/blog/wasm-debugging-2020/) for how to use it.
 When it works, it's excellent.
 You may need to drop any optimization for best results.
 Even with no optimization pass, I often ran into cases where some frames of the call stacktrace were obviously wrong, so I sometimes had to resort to printf-style debugging.

-# Starting off
+### Starting off

 Zelda Classic is written in C++ and uses Allegro, a low-level cross platform library for window management, drawing to the screen, playing sounds, etc. Well, it actually uses Allegro 4, released circa 2007.
 Allegro 4 does not readily compile with Emscripten, but Allegro 5 does.
 The two versions are vastly different but fortunately there is an adapter library called Allegro Legacy which allows an Allegro 4 application to be built using Allegro 5.